Friday Buffet

 Finally, a sad day for composting, as neighbors’ complaints will mean Las Vegas’ A1 Organics will soon lose its lease.
 I have no idea if they were doing things right, but if properly managed, composting plants shouldn’t smell.

 This entry was posted in Airline, Composting, Friday Buffet, International.
 Bookmark the permalink.
-Post a comment or leave a trackback: Trackback URL.
+Both comments and trackbacks are currently closed.

 One Comment